Emerging Deal Could Deliver Solar to 250 Million in Sub-Saharan Africa

 Like this story?
 Subscribe to The Energy Mix and never miss an edition of our free e-digest.

-“Sahel countries have identified the potential of solar power to bring green energy to people across the region,” said Green Climate Fund Executive Director Howard Bamsey.
+“Sahel countries have identified the potential of solar power to bring green energy to people across the region,” said Bamsey.
 “Renewable energy investment is a priority in their Nationally Determined Contributions (NDCs) under the Paris Agreement.”

-Africa50 CEO Alain Ebobissé said the agreement with the ADB and GCF would give his organization greater leverage to assemble financing for projects “that will provide millions of people and businesses on the continent with clean and affordable energy”.
+Alain Ebobissé, CEO of Casablanca-based investment group Africa50, said the agreement with the UN climate fund and the multilateral ADB would give them greater leverage when raising finance for projects “that will provide millions of people and businesses on the continent with clean and affordable energy”.